A determining factor for the story and tone in every book is the POV, or point of view.

 Multiple is the same as Limited, only different characters get to be the POV in different parts of the story.
 Most often the POV switches with a new chapter.
 A notable example is George Martin’s A Song of Ice and Fire.

 For a reader this means you will always need some clue that the POV has switched to another character.
-An easy way for an author is to put the name of the POV in the chapter title (again – ASOIAF), but this looks a bit dumb if you have only 2-3 POV characters.
-Also, if the writer is not very skilled in switching POVs you will have to live with some awkward sentences that are obviously there to establish who is speaking (and they might add a bit of a ‘retard’ nuance to their personality).
+An easy way for an author is to put the name of the POV in the chapter title (again – ASOIAF).
+If the writer is not very skilled in switching POVs you will have to live with some awkward sentences that are obviously there to establish who is speaking (and they might add a bit of a ‘retard’ nuance to their personality).

 Omniscient!
 Ah, the wonder.
 This is a peculiar one.
 It’s both the most and the least ordinary.
 It was absolutely the guy of the hour before the 19th century.